Policy & Research

 The first national trans mental health study was a cross-sectional study of trans people living in Australia in 2013.

 ‘Developing an evidence-informed environment for health policy’ – Discussion Paper 2013

-In April 2012, individuals and organisations from across Australia were invited to participate in a ground breaking National Health Roundtable organised by the National LGBTI Health Alliance (the Alliance) to address the collective priorities for transgender, intersex and other people of diverse sex and gender.
+In April 2012, individuals and organisations from across Australia were invited to participate in a ground breaking National Health Roundtable organised by LGBTIQ+ Health Australia to address the collective priorities for transgender, intersex and other people of diverse sex and gender.

 An important report on bisexuality from the Centre for Citizenship, Identities and Governance and Faculty of Health and Social Care – The Open University.